Lightbits Labs: Products

-Lightbits develops software-defined storage that uses the NVMe/TCP standard.
-It can distribute NVMe data transfer queues across multiple parallel connections, resulting in access latencies of 100 to 120 microseconds, or approximately 200 microseconds when using commodity servers.
+Lightbits develops software-defined storage for data center and cloud environments.
+Its LightOS platform provides block storage for on-premises, public cloud, and hybrid environments and is built around NVMe/TCP.
+The platform supports the distribution of NVMe data transfer queues across multiple parallel connections, with reported access latencies of 100 to 120 microseconds, or about 200 microseconds when deployed on commodity servers.